ceciliomichael/alumni-com/README.md

-# AlumniCom - Alumni Community Platform
+# IMA Alumni - Alumni Community Platform

-AlumniCom is a modern web platform designed to connect alumni from educational institutions.
+IMA Alumni is a modern web platform designed to connect alumni from educational institutions.
 This application helps graduates stay connected, share updates, view events, and access job opportunities related to their alumni community.

 ## Features